SlackBuffer/blockchain-web/Go/TGPL.md

     ```
  -->
 - dup
-    - `Sacnner` reads input and breaks it into lines or words
+    - `Scanner` reads input and breaks it into lines or words
     - When the end of the input is reached, `Close` closes the file and releases any resources
     - When a map is passed into a function, the function receives **a copy of the reference**, so any change the called function makes to the underlying data structure will be visible through the caller's map reference too
 <!--